Muddu Manase: Soundtrack

 The music is composed by debutant Vineeth Raj Menon.

 The lyrics have been by penned by 6 prominent directors of Kannada films: Yogaraj Bhat, Shashank, Suni, A. P. Arjun, Santhu and V. Nagendra Prasad.
 Another well known director Prem (of Jogi fame) has sung a song for this album.

 The songs received good reviews and the album has been very well received.
 The song "Edeyal Yaro Ghazal" came in for special praise because the rarely used word "Kaadhal" (ಕಾದಲ್) was used in a Kannada song for the first time.
 "Kaadhal" means 'love' in Tamil but is also old Kannada for 'love'.
-V Nagendra Prasad won the Karnataka State Film Awards for Best Lyricist 2015 for this song.
+V. Nagendra Prasad won the Karnataka State Film Awards for Best Lyricist 2015 for this song.

 The music got further praise after release of the movie.
 Many reviewers considered the music of Vineeth Raj Menon as the highlight of the film.

 Reception

-Muddu Manase received generally good reviews upon release.
-Music by Vineeth Raj Menon received praise.
-Aru Gowda gained notice for his good work in his debut.
-Director Ananth Shine faced minor criticism for a slow screenplay and lack of comedy in his script.
-But his story, beautiful shots and earnest effort as a newbie were appreciated.
-The cinematography by Madhav Salunke also received a nod from critics.
+Shashiprasad S. M. of Deccan Chronicle rated the film 3/5 and wrote, "The songs are the best part of the film which makes the normal experience extraordinary.
+Watchable, and recommended for those who missed their first love".
+Sunayana Suresh of The Times of India gave it 2.5/5 stars and wrote, "This film is sweet, has some good visuals, but the climax can give an aspiring screenwriter lessons on how not to stretch a film.
+Watch it if you like your dose of masala-laden dramas."
+Shyam Prasad S. of Bangalore Mirror wrote, "The freshness in the story is marred by a slow paced narrative and the intrusion of some cliched incidents, fights and dialogues.
+Not that there isn’t any thing new."